BaileyDalton007/USNEWS_Exploratory_Data_Analysis/README.md

 I used these heatmaps as a roadmap for the rest of this analysis, investigating both the suprisingly high correlations, and the suprisingly low.

-#### Observations
+### Observations
 Of course now that those outliers from the last figure are fixed, usnews_score has a high negative correlation with rank.
 I do think it is interesting how the year that a school was founded doesn't correlate with rank more, as when you think of top schools-one may often think of the Ivy League, which is composed of some of the oldest schools in the nation (Harvard being the oldest in the US).
 I also find the difference in correlation for tutition along with acceptance rate between public and private to be interesting.

-### Ranking Distrubitions
+## Ranking Distrubitions
 USNEWS does not just rank all 300 or so schools sequentially, it is full of ties for certain ranks.
 To better understand the distribution of these ranks, I plotted them.

 ![png](README_files/README_6_0.png)

 ![png](README_files/README_7_0.png)

-#### Observations
+### Observations
 It seems that the schools toward the beginning are much more spread out and more finely sorted and the farther you go down the ranks, the more clumped together they become.
 This makes sense as people often care about the exact rankings of the very best, but very few will care the difference in a rank or two in the 200+ range.

-### Public vs. Private Schools
+## Public vs. Private Schools
 In this section we will be comparing public and private schools and how their type affects their ranking.

 ![png](README_files/README_8_0.png)

-Here we can see that the amount and average rank of public vs. private schools are near equal with private having a few less school and just a bit better of an average ranking.
+Here we can see that the amount and average rank of public vs. private schools are near equal with private having a few less schools and just a bit better of an average ranking.

 ![png](README_files/README_9_0.png)